-With the introduction of the A321LRs and the Corporation's decision to gradually abandon the B737 aircraft in favour of A321-type aircraft and to reduce its A330 fleet, Air Transat is geared towards two types of aircraft: the A330 and the A321.
-In September 2022, Air Transat also entered into an agreement with Air Lease Corporation for the long-term lease of four (4) new Airbus A321XLRs.
-The delivery of three (3) A321XLRs to Air Transat is confirmed starting at the end of 2025 through 2026.
-The agreement also includes an option for one additional A321XLR aircraft to be delivered in 2027.
-Along with the A321LR aircraft, the A321XLRs figure as a cornerstone of Transat's 2022-2026 strategic plan since they make it possible to serve European destinations in summer while being used in winter for destinations in Europe, the South and in the United States.
+In September 2022, Air Transat entered into an agreement with Air Lease Corporation for the long-term lease of four (4) new Airbus A321XLRs to be delivered in 2026 and 2027.
+Along with the A321LR aircraft, the A321XLRs figure as a cornerstone of Transat's 2022-2026 strategic plan since they make it possible to serve Transat's destination network for the entire year.
 These aircraft also allow optimized aircraft rotations combining short flights between two rotations to Europe (up to 17 hours of flight per day) thanks to a size more suited to shorter markets and optimized turnaround time.